Pepper's ghost: Precursors

 Giambattista della Porta was a 16th-century Neapolitan scientist and scholar who is credited with a number of scientific innovations.
 His 1589 work Magia Naturalis (Natural Magic) includes a description of an illusion, titled "How we may see in a Chamber things that are not" that is the first known description of the Pepper's ghost effect.

 Porta's description, from the 1658 English language translation (page 370), is as follows.

-From the mid-19th century, the illusion, today known as Pepper's Ghost, became widely developed for money-making stage entertainments, amid bitter argument, patent disputes and legal action concerning the technique's authorship.
+From the mid-19th century, the illusion, today known as Pepper's ghost, became widely developed for money-making stage entertainments, amid bitter argument, patent disputes, and legal action concerning the technique's authorship.
 A popular genre of entertainment was stage demonstrations of scientific novelties.
 Simulations of ghostly phenomena through innovative optical technology fitted these well.
-'Phantasmagoria' shows, which simulated supernatural effects, were also familiar public entertainments.
-Previously, these had made much use of complex magic lantern techniques, like the multiple projectors, mobile projectors and projection on mirrors and smoke, which had been perfected by Étienne-Gaspard Robert/Robertson in Paris early in the century.
-The new illusion, soon to be labeled Pepper's Ghost, offered a completely different and more convincing way to produce ghost effects, using reflections not projection.
+Phantasmagoria shows, which simulated supernatural effects, were also familiar public entertainments.
+Previously, these had made much use of complex magic lantern techniques, like the multiple projectors, mobile projectors, and projection on mirrors and smoke, which had been perfected by Étienne-Gaspard Robert/Robertson in Paris early in the century.
+The new illusion, soon to be labelled Pepper's ghost, offered a completely different and more convincing way to produce ghost effects, using reflections not projection.

 A claim to be the first user of the new illusion in theatres came from the Dutch-born stage magician Henrik Joseph Donckel, who became famous in France under the stage name Henri Robin.
 Robin said he had spent two years developing the illusion before trying it in 1847 during his regular shows of stage magic and the supernatural in Lyons.
 However, he found this early rendering of the ghost effect made little impression on the audience.
 He wrote: "The ghosts failed to achieve the full illusory effect which I have subsequently perfected."
-The shortcomings of his original techniques "caused me great embarrassment, I found myself forced to put them aside for a while.”
+The shortcomings of his original techniques "caused me great embarrassment, I found myself forced to put them aside for a while."